fenago/python-networking-sysadmins/scripting/lab_guides/Lab_5.md

 -----------------------------------------------------------------

-This section will help you to learn about how we can create tar archives using Python\'s `tarfile` module.

- The `tarfile` module is used to read and write tar archives using `gzip`, `bz2` compression techniques.
-Make sure the necessary files and directories are present.
 Now, create a `tarfile_example.py` script and write the following content in
 it: